-- Executive summary along with weblinks of Impact assessment of CSR projects carried out in pursuance of sub-rule (3) of rule 8 of the Companies (Corporate Social Responsibility Policy) Rules, 2014, if applicable: Not Applicable ("NA") - Average net profit of the Company as per section 135(5): (54) Mn. - (b) Two percent of average net profit of the Company as per section 135(5): NA - Surplus arising out of the CSR projects, programmes or activities of the previous Financial Years: NA - Amount required to be set off for the Financial Year, if any: NA - Total CSR obligation for the Financial Year (b+c-d): Nil - Amount spent on CSR Projects (both Ongoing Project and other than Ongoing Project): NA 6. (a) - Amount spent in Administrative Overheads: NA

-- Amount spent on Impact Assessment, if applicable: NA (c) - Total amount spent for the Financial Year (a+b+c): NA (d) - CSR amount spent or unspent for the Financial Year: NA
+- 4. Executive summary along with weblinks of Impact assessment of CSR projects carried out in pursuance of sub-rule (3) of rule 8 of the Companies (Corporate Social Responsibility Policy) Rules, 2014, if applicable: Not Applicable ("NA") - 5. (a) Average net profit of the Company as per section 135(5): (54) Mn. - (b) Two percent of average net profit of the Company as per section 135(5): NA - (c) Surplus arising out of the CSR projects, programmes or activities of the previous Financial Years: NA - (d) Amount required to be set off for the Financial Year, if any: NA - (e) Total CSR obligation for the Financial Year (b+c-d): Nil - 6. (a) Amount spent on CSR Projects (both Ongoing Project and other than Ongoing Project): NA - (b) Amount spent in Administrative Overheads: NA - (c) Amount spent on Impact Assessment, if applicable: NA - (d) Total amount spent for the Financial Year (a+b+c): NA - (e) CSR amount spent or unspent for the Financial Year: NA

 Amount Unspent (₹ in Mn.)
-Total Amount Spent Total Amount tran sferred to Unspent Amount transfer red to any fund sp ecified under for the Financial Year.
-CSR Account as per section 135(6) Schedule VII as per second proviso to section 135(5). (₹ in Mn.)
+Total Amount Spent Total Amount transferred to Unspent CSR Account as per section 135(6) Amount transferred to any fund specified under Schedule VII as per second proviso to section 135(5). for the Financial Year. (₹ in Mn.)
 Amount.
-Date of transfer Name of the Fund Amount Date of Amount.
-Date of transfer e of transfer Name of the rund transfer Nil
+Date of transfe Date of transfer Name of the Fund Amount Date of Amount.
+Date of transfer Name of the Fund Amount transfer Nil